Alice Baldridge: Suffrage Activities (non-exhaustive)

 In her work, Vira organized mass suffrage parades, called for state conferences and meetings and dealt with foreign affairs, such as her collaboration with Hungarian-born suffragist Rosika Schwimmer.
-In her later years she bought a leather company which she renamed Whitehouse Leather Products Company and advocating for women in the workplace.
+In her later years she bought a leather company which she renamed Whitehouse Leather Products Company and advocated for women in the workplace.

 In 1916 Woodrow Wilson was running for re-election and would not publicly announce his support of suffrage until his speech before congress in 1918.
 During this time, Alice was nominated as a member of the Madison County School Board even though women did not yet have the right to vote.
 She was the first woman politician in Huntsville and was thought to be one of the first in all of Alabama as well.
 The slate included Alice alongside Joseph Brendle, J. A. Carpenter, M. F. Irwin, J. 0.
 Orman, H. C. Pollard, E. T. Terry, and E. 0.
 Williamson.

 The Huntsville Times ran an article on May 7, 1916, just prior to her election to announce that Alice was one of ten women candidates, that her friends and colleagues were confident in her abilities, and that she would win a nice majority.
 This would also be the first time that the men of Huntsville would have the opportunity of voting for a woman at the polls.
 In an article for the Huntsville Mercury in 1916, she was quoted to say that the notion of women holding office was so new that she feared there would be prejudice against her, but that she felt it would serve a good purpose for the women that would succeed her.